-Well, those are classic examples of limiting thoughts and believe it or not we have hundreds of them running throughout minds every single day.
+Well, those are classic examples of limiting thoughts.
+Believe it or not, we have hundreds of them running throughout minds every single day.
 So how do you combat this?
-It's all about being conscious of what you are thinking and then reversing your thoughts and over time you'll find yourself doing this automatically.
+It's all about being conscious of what you're thinking and then reversing your thoughts.
+Over time, you'll find yourself doing this automatically.

 I will pay off all my debts

-In addition, make it a goal of yours to start your day off positively and end it positively - this will help you combat those negative thoughts.
-Pray, meditate, journal - find what works to get you into the right head space.
-When you are in the right head space and you are thinking the right thoughts that don't limit what you can achieve, you will be motivated and more inclined to make the effort towards achieving your financial success.
+In addition, make it a goal to start your day off positively and end it positively.
+This will help you combat those negative thoughts.
+Pray, meditate, journal.
+Find what works to get you into the right head space.
+When you are in the right head space and thinking the right thoughts that don't limit what you can achieve, you will be motivated and more inclined to make the effort toward achieving financial success.

-2. Money blocks related to negative words that you use
+2. Money blocks related to negative words you use

-Be mindful of the words that come out of your mouth and if you catch yourself saying something negative, immediately adjust your verbiage and rephrase your statement in a positive light.
-Keep in mind that your words and thoughts are very much related - the more you say something, the more you think it, and the more you think something, the more likely you are you are to say it.
+Be mindful of the words that come out of your mouth.
+If you catch yourself saying something negative, immediately adjust your verbiage and rephrase your statement in a positive light.
+Keep in mind that your words and thoughts are very much related—the more you say something, the more you think it, and the more you think something, the more likely you are you are to say it.

-Both combined (your thoughts and your words) tie deeply into your motivation, mindset, actions, and perseverance in all situations including accomplishing your financial goals.
+Both combined (your thoughts and your words) tie deeply into your motivation, mindset, actions, and perseverance in all situations including accomplishing financial success.

 3. Money blocks related to non-specific goals

-Not having a rhythm or reason around what you want to accomplish with your finances will lead you into block after block after block.
-You'll find excuses as to why things are not working out, other less important things will take up your time and financial resources and you'll lose motivation fast.
-If your financial goals (and life goals in general) are not specific and measurable you are less likely to stay focused on them which turn means you'll be less likely to accomplish them.
+Not having a rhyme or reason around what you want to accomplish with your finances will lead you into block after block after block.
+You'll find excuses as to why things are not working out, other less important things will take up your time and financial resources, and you'll lose motivation fast.
+If your financial goals (and life goals in general) are not specific and measurable, you are less likely to stay focused on them.
+In turn, you'll be less likely to accomplish them.

 In order to get rid of this type of money block, it's important for you to set very clear and specific goals around specific timelines.
-Don't just state - "I will pay off all my debt", state how much in total and by when and how you plan to do and then put it down somewhere you can keep track of it.
-It could be in a notebook, on a spreadsheet or in an app.
+Don't just state, "I will pay off all my debt."
+Instead, state how much in total and by when, and how you plan to do it.
+Then, write it down somewhere you can keep track of it.
+It could be in a notebook, on a spreadsheet, or in an app.

-Also once you've set those big goals, break them down into smaller chunks that you can track against weekly, monthly and yearly so you can stay motivated by the progress you make over time.
+Also once you've set those big goals, break them down into smaller chunks you can track weekly, monthly and yearly so you can stay motivated by the progress you make over time.

 4. Money blocks related to grudges you hold against others

 Ah, this is a big one.
-So many people harbor jealousy or even anger towards other people who seem to be doing better than they are.
-They spend their energy (and time) feeling this way towards friends, family, co-workers and sometimes even towards strangers on the internet!
+So many people harbor jealousy or even anger toward other people who seem to be doing better than they are.
+They spend their energy (and time) feeling this way toward friends, family, co-workers and sometimes even towards strangers on the internet!
 This, in turn, sends a ton of money blocks their way.

 Are you guilty of this?
-Well, you can set things right by redirecting your time and energy and instead of focusing on what other people have that you don't, you can focus on what you can do to start taking the necessary actions to stay motivated and really start accomplishing your own financial goals.
+Well, you can set things right by redirecting your time and energy.
+Instead of focusing on what other people have that you don't, you can focus on what you can do to start taking the necessary actions to stay motivated and really start finding your own financial success.
 It's also important that when you start to feel envious of other people, you remind yourself to be grateful.

-Gratitude is such an essential part of the journey to financial success because when you are grateful, you realize all the blessings you have in your life and this leads to contentment.
-Also realizing that someone, somewhere is praying for something that you have can help to put things into perspective.
+Gratitude is such an essential part of the journey to financial success.
+When you're grateful, you realize all the blessings you have in your life.
+This leads to contentment.
+Also realizing that someone, somewhere is praying for something that you already have can help to put things into perspective.

 5. Money blocks related to not forgiving yourself for your money mistakes

 This is another big money block so many people struggle with.
-In order to move forward with achieving your financial goals, you have to forgive yourself for your money mistakes, take the lessons you've learned and kept it moving.
-Yes, mistakes happen and everyone has made bad decisions with money - even the world's wealthiest people.
+In order to move forward with achieving your financial success, you have to forgive yourself for your money mistakes, take the lessons you've learned and kept it moving.
+Yes, mistakes happen!
+Everyone has made bad decisions with money from time to time—even the world's wealthiest people.

-It's all about acknowledging where you went wrong and figuring out what to do to make things right and even if you wind up making the same or similar mistake again, you rinse and repeat (acknowledge, learn and implement the lessons) until you get past your error.
+It's all about acknowledging where you went wrong and figuring out what to do to make things right.
+Even if you wind up making the same or similar mistake again, you rinse and repeat (acknowledge, learn and implement the lessons) until you get past your error.
 This is how you release those money blocks and start really succeeding with your finances.

 In conclusion, I want you to understand that you can achieve anything you want.
 Anything.
 Let that sink in for a moment.

 You just have to want it bad enough and be willing to put in the work and stay the course.
-So take some time out to identify whats causing any money blocks you might be experiencing right now and take the steps to address them.
-Also, understand that sometimes you might fall short of your goals and it's ok.
-The people who succeed are the ones you power through their shortcomings and failures and keep going anyway.
+So take some time out to identify what's causing any money blocks you might be experiencing right now and take the steps to address them.
+Also, understand that sometimes you might fall short of your goals, and that's okay.
+The people who succeed are the ones who power through their shortcomings and failures and keep going anyway.

 Feel free to share your thoughts in the comments.